Poisson Cohomology of Broken Lefschetz Fibrations: Poisson structure on broken Lefschetz fibrations

 \section{Poisson structure on broken Lefschetz fibrations}

-\begin{definition} On a smooth, closed 4-manifold $X$, a {\it broken Lefschetz fibration} or {\it bLf} is a smooth map $f\colon X \rightarrow S^2$ that is a submersion outside the singularity set.
-Moreover, the allowed singularities are of the following type: \begin{enumerate} \item {\it Lefschetz} singularities: finitely many points which are locally modeled by complex charts
+\begin{definition} On a smooth, closed 4-manifold $M$, a {\it broken Lefschetz fibration} or {\it bLf} is a smooth map $f\colon M \rightarrow S^2$ that is a submersion outside a singularity set $C\sqcup \Gamma$.
+The allowed singularities are of the following type: \begin{enumerate} \item {\it Lefschetz} singularities: finitely many points which are locally modeled by complex charts

-\item {\it indefinite fold} singularities, also called {\it broken}, contained in the smooth embedded 1-dimensional submanifold $\Gamma \subset X \setminus C$, and which are locally modelled by the real charts
+\item {\it indefinite fold} singularities, also called {\it broken}, contained in the smooth embedded 1-dimensional submanifold $\Gamma \subset M \setminus C$, and which are locally modelled by the real charts

 \end{enumerate} \end{definition}